 Best High-Speed Performance Treadmill

-The Powertrain K2000 treadmill features a 3.0 HP motor at a maximum 22 km/h speed.
-It comes with a 480mm-wide running belt that provides ample space for comfortable running and supports up to 130 kg user weight.
+The Powertrain K2000 treadmill has a 3.0 HP motor at a maximum 22 km/h speed.
+It has a 480mm-wide running belt that provides ample space for comfortable running and supports up to 130 kg user weight.
 You also get an auto-incline function that helps further intensify your cardio workouts.

 But that's not all.
-The K2000 treadmill offers a user-friendly console that is easy to navigate.
+The K2000 treadmill features a user-friendly console that is easy to navigate.
 With 12 preset programs and a 7-inch LCD screen, tracking your progress is seamless.
-And if you don't fancy breaking a sweat during your workout, the built-in fan function is a thoughtful addition.
+If you don't like to sweat during your workout, the built-in fan function is useful.
 The treadmill also has a hydraulic folding system, making it easy to fold and store when not used.

 Beyond fitness, Powertrain's treadmill offers multimedia capabilities.
-You can listen to your favorite tunes via USB, MP3, and SD card inputs, all with convenient controls on the console.
+You can listen to your favorite tunes via USB, MP3, and SD card inputs with convenient controls on the console.
 Plus, it's compatible with FitSHOW and Kinomap apps to track your progress or train with other fitness enthusiasts.

 Pros